Admissions

 *Programs at Western may require a higher minimum score than those listed above.

-Students who are required to present evidence of proficiency in English must make their own arrangements to write the TOEFL, IELTS, MELAB or CAEL and to have the official results sent directly to the School of Graduate and Postdoctoral Studies by the testing agency.
-Those graduates from CultureWorks or Fanshawe College’s ESL Program must provide official proof of graduation.
+Students who are required to present evidence of proficiency in English must make their own arrangements to complete one of the above tests or programs and to have the official results sent directly to the School of Graduate and Postdoctoral Studies by the testing agency.

 Exemptions